IngridOrnum/semester-project-2023/README.md

 # semester-project-2023
-This is the first semester project in Front End Development at Noroff School of Technology.
+This project is the first semester project in Front End Development at Noroff School of Technology.

 My project is deployed on Vercel.
 [Click here to go to the project.](https://semester-project-2023.vercel.app/)